datascape/home/phases/README.md

 <a href="../phases/img/coreslab.jpg"><img src="../phases/img/coreslab.jpg" style="width:100%; max-width:1200px"></a>
 <br>

-Hollow Core slabs will provide a heat-sink in the main floor, storing heat generated from solar energy to radiate out at night.
+Hollow Ccre slabs will provide a heat-sink in the main floor, storing heat generated from solar energy to radiate out at night.

 8” slab + 2” concrete topping.
 10” total.